raghavmecheri/viper/misc/LRM.md

 `nah` is Viper's `null` value.
 It can be used to initialize any other data type, and is a valid return value for any function, regardless of the expected return type.
 Functions with no return value are declared with type `nah`.

 ## `3.2` Higher-Order Data Types
-Viper also supports various higher-order data types, including `list`, `string`, `group`, and `dict`.
+Viper also supports various higher-order data types, including `list`, `group`, and `dict`.
 More details can be found in the Standard Library section.

 | Type | Description | Declaration/Usage |
 |-----------|-----------|-----------|